ImageMagick/MagickCache/README.md

 Resources may be stored permanently or assigned a time-to-live (TTL), after which they can be automatically expire.
 A single MagickCache repository can scale to billions of resources, making it suitable for digital media archiving, asset management, and content delivery workloads.

 MagickCache works in concert with [ImageMagick](https://imagemagick.org).
 Download and install [MagickCache](https://github.com/ImageMagick/MagickCache), then create and populate a repository with your media and metadata.
+MagickCache is available as both a command-line utility and a C API.

 ## Create a Digital Media Repository